-The iPhone 12 vs iPhone 12 Pro debate gives shoppers very strong options to choose from, whether you're upgrading from an older iPhone or switching from Android.
-Our iPhone 12 review and iPhone 12 Pro review are both quite positive, and both versions of Apple's flagship phone benefit from 5G support, blazing A14 Bionic processors and gorgeous OLED displays.
+An iPhone 12 vs iPhone 12 Pro comparison will help you figure out which iPhone to buy, whether you're upgrading from an older model or switching from Android.
+Our iPhone 12 review and iPhone 12 Pro review are both quite positive, and both versions of Apple's flagship phone benefit from 5G, fast A14 Bionic processors and gorgeous OLED displays.

-Choosing between iPhone 12 vs. iPhone 12 Pro is actually a choice between four phones.
-Apple's iPhone 12 and iPhone 12 mini make up the lower end, with more affordable prices and vibrant color options.
-Meanwhile, the iPhone 12 Pro and iPhone 12 Pro Max have more advanced cameras, bigger display options and unique color schemes.
+The iPhone 12 lineup consists of four phones.
+Apple's iPhone 12 and iPhone 12 mini have more affordable prices and more vibrant color options, including a new purple color.
+The pricier iPhone 12 Pro and iPhone 12 Pro Max have more advanced cameras, more premium designs and a largest display on the Max.

 iPhone 12 vs. iPhone 12 Pro: Specs